Release notes

 Endor Labs now includes vulnerability aliases in SARIF output for SCA findings.
 Aliases such as CVE IDs, GHSA IDs, and other OSV identifiers help you track multiple identifiers for the same vulnerability and improve integration with security tools and workflows.

-You can now use the search bar to filter projects by name and tags to focus the OSS overview on specific projects.
+You can now use the search bar to filter projects by name to focus the OSS overview on specific projects.
 This helps organizations prioritize the most critical and exploitable vulnerabilities, enabling more targeted security efforts.

 For more information, see First-party code.